cptmacp/SanFrancisco_Fonts/README.md

 # Settings required:-
+- If fonts shows weird indentation and spacing use the following :-
 - Font size around 110-120 , ppi around 480-550
 - OR
 - Font size around 85-90 , ppi around 420-450